bbonnin/pizza-angular/README.md

 Angular directive for Zurb Pizza Pie Charts

-To find more information about Pizza Pie Charts, consult the [Zurb page of "Pizza Pie Charts"](http://zurb.com/playground/pizza-pie-charts) and the [github of this project](https://github.com/zurb/pizza/)
+To find more information about Pizza Pie Charts, consult the [Zurb page of "Pizza Pie Charts"](http://zurb.com/playground/pizza-pie-charts) and the [github of this project](https://github.com/zurb/pizza/).

-### First step : HTML
+### First step : HTML and the `pizza` tag

 Use the `pizza` tag with the following attributes:
 * pie-id : html unique identifier that will be associated to the chart